PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 	mqtt_log_2025-07-20T172657.txt
 ```

-Example of the log showed after a KeyboardInterrupt:
+Example of the contents of the current log showed after a KeyboardInterrupt:
 ```
 	loop(): KeyboardInterrupt: exiting...